 State environmental officials have not found West Nile virus in the latest round of mosquito tests in Rhode Island.

-The state Department of Environmental Management said Monday that 133 mosquito samples from 33 traps set statewide on June 27 tested negative for both West Nile and eastern equine encephalitis.
+The Department of Environmental Management said Monday that 50 mosquito samples from 24 traps set statewide on Sept.
+20 tested negative for West Nile and eastern equine encephalitis.

 The agency traps mosquitoes weekly and tests them at the state health laboratories.
-Weekly advisories on test results are issued from late June through September.
+As temperatures cool, mosquito populations will die out and testing will conclude.